aminb-el/research/computing projects/README.md

 Fraction of saved candidates with early_density >= 0.8 AND density >= 0.45: 0.0004494483748722791

 Interpretation: very few saved candidates have extremely high early_density, and an even smaller fraction turn into strong overall density.
 That makes early_density a useful but not sufficient proxy.

-## Specific question you asked earlier: is a >= 7 plausibly better?

-Based on the retained results at this checkpoint, there is no empirical support yet for a >= 7 beating the current best density 0.5468, because there are no retained rows with a >= 7.
-This indicates either the sweep hasn't produced kept candidates for those a values yet, or the filters excluded them.